rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-demo.md

 ## Conclusion

-In this tutorial, you configured a new custom chain, launched a testnet for it, tested a simple token transfer, and confirmed it was successful.
+In this tutorial, you configured a new custom chain, launched a testnet for it, tested a cross chain token transfer, and confirmed it was successful.
 This tutorial demonstrates just how easy it is to create a brand new custom Cosmos-SDK blockchain from scratch with spawn.